Daven254/pandas_practice/README.md

     - Summarizing Dates
     - Efficient Summaries
     - Cumulative Statistics

 - [x] Counting
   - Dropping Duplicates
   - Counting Categorical Variables
 - [x] Grouped Summary Statistics
   - Grouping
   - Calcaultions after Grouping
   - Multiple Groupedz Summaries
 - [x] Pivot Tables
   - Pivoting on one Variable
   - Filling in Missing Values and Sum Values

 ## 3. Slicing and Indexing DataFrames

 - [x] Explicit Indexes
+  - Setting and Removing Indexes
+  - Subsetting with .loc[]
+  - Setting Multi-level Indexes
+  - Sorting by Index Values
 - [x] Slicing and Subsetting with .loc and .iloc
+  - Slicing Index Values
+  - Slicing in Both directions
+  - Slicing Time Series
+  - Subsetting by Row/Column Number
 - [x] Working with Pivot Tables
+  - Pivoting by Column
+  - Subsetting Pivot Tables
+  - Calculating on a Pivot Table

 ## 4. Creating and Visualizing DataFrames

 **DataFrame : avocados : [1014 rows x 6 columns]**
 *Index(['date', 'type', 'year', 'avg_price', 'size', 'nb_sold'], dtype='object')*

 - [x] Visualizing Data
   - Bar Plots for Categorical Data
     - For each avocado size group, calculate the total number sold, storing as nb_sold_by_size.
     - Create a bar plot of the number of avocados sold by size.
   - Line Plots for Data over Time
     - For each date, calculate the total number sold, storing as nb_sold_by_date.
     - Create a line plot of the number of avocados sold on each date
   - Scatter Plots for Numerical Data Comparison
     - Create a scatter plot to establish relationship between cost of avocados and number sold
   - Histogram for Comparison of Numerical Data that belongs to Different Types
     - Establish two histograms that overlap based on type of avocado (conventional vs organic) and adjust opacity
+- [x] Missing Values
+  - Finding Missing Values
+  - Removing Missing Values
-- [] Missing Values
+  - Replacing Missing Values

+***
+To produce a boolean DataFrame of the current DataFrame that displays *True* or *False* if a value is missing from the DataFrame

+        df.isna()
+***
+Using *.isna()* with *.any()* in conjuction will produce a table based on if there are any missing values present in a specific column

+        df.isna().any()
+***
+Further adding *.sum()* in conjunction will produce a sum of *True* values, which can further plotted with the *.plot()* method

+        df.isna().any().sum()
+***

-- [] Creating Dataframes
+- [x] Creating Dataframes
+  - List of Dictionaries
+  - Dictionary of Lists
-- [] Reading and Writing CSVs
+- [x] Reading and Writing CSVs
+  - CSV to DataFrame
+  - DataFrame to CSV

 Practice datasets:

 1. [netflix_titles.csv](https://www.kaggle.com/datasets/shivamb/netflix-shows)